drupol/master-thesis/src/thesis/2-reproducibility.typ

 - When evaluating a function, method, or procedure in any programming language, the input consists of the function itself along with its parameters.
-The output is the result of the function applied to these parameters, including any potential side effects (e.g., changes in the program's state).
+The output is the result of the function applied to these parameters, including any potential side effects #eg[changes in the program's state].

 #definition(term: "Computation", name: "def-computation")[
   A computation $c$ is a set of one or more functions $f:I times E → R$.